mist64/cbmsrc/README.md

 It does not contain the version byte at $FF80 (which is $AA in the binary) or the "RRBY" signature at $FFF6.

+## BASIC_PET2001

+The PET 2001 BASIC source (V2, 1978).

+* This is Microsoft's original source that can also build BASIC for other systems, like OSI and Apple.
+* On the PET, this was called BASIC V2, Microsoft called it V1.1.
+* It includes the "WAIT6502,1" easter egg (symbol "ZSTORDO").

 ## BASIC_CBM2_[AB], KERNAL_CBM2_[AB], EDITOR_CBM2

 The CBM2 BASIC, EDITOR and KERNAL sources (1983/1984).
 The A version is from <a href="https://www.davidviner.com/cbm9.html">David Viner</a>, and the B version is from disks 67/68 of the <a href="http://www.zimmers.net/anonftp/pub/cbm/b/CBUG/">CBUG</a> library.
 The files have been converted to LF line breaks and LST-style indenting.